phelipetls/blog/content/posts/moving-away-from-tiling-window-managers/index.md

 ---
 title: "Moving away from tiling window managers"
 date: 2022-05-01
-tags: ["linux", "dwm", "gnome", "ansible"]
+tags: ["linux", "dwm", "gnome", "ansible", "fedora", "xubuntu"]
 ---

-This is the story about how I'm moving away from a tiling window manager, dwm, to a full-blown desktop environment, GNOME (in Fedora 35).
+This is the story about how I'm moving away from a tiling window manager, dwm, to a full-blown desktop environment, GNOME.
 It's hardly an interesting story, but I feel like writing about it.

 I started using tiling window managers quite early in my Linux desktop journey,